pcwilliams1258/MultiBet/.github/pull_request_template.md

 - [ ] **Acceptance Criteria**: All acceptance criteria from the issue have been met and tested.

 ### 2. Quality Assurance
+- [ ] **Local Checks**: I have run the `pre-commit` hooks locally and they pass.
+This ensures my code is formatted and linted correctly.
 - [ ] **Unit Tests**: New and existing unit tests pass locally with my changes.
 - [ ] **BDD Tests**: New Gherkin `.feature` files have been added and are passing.
 - [ ] **Manual Validation**: I have manually verified that the changes work as expected.